Payments Management

 4. Click Yes to void the credit card using you online credit card server and delete it from Theatre Manager.

-A confirmation message will appear in the status bar.
+A confirmation message displays in the status bar.

 Reversing a Duplicate Credit Card Charge